odoo/documentation/crm/overview/started/setup.rst

 contracts, they will be assigned to different teams and will only receive opportunities that make sense to them.

-In Odoo CRM, you can create a new user on the fly and assign it directly to a sales team.
+In Twenty20 CRM, you can create a new user on the fly and assign it directly to a sales team.
 From the **Dashboard**, click on the button **More** of your selected sales team, then on **Settings**.
 Then, under the **Assignation** section, click on **Create** to add a new salesperson to